bentodev/bentolang/docs/bento in a nutshell.md

     =]
 ```

 Such access from a wider scope can be controlled using an access modifier -- a keyword that precedes the definition and determines specifies its behavior in some regard.
-One such modifier is "local", which specifies local access.
+One such modifier is ```local```, which specifies local access.
 If a definition is declared to have local access, it is invisible to all wider scopes.
 For example, if we change the definition of name in the preceding example to the following:
 ```
         hello [=
             local name = "World"